Kathmandu launches women-only buses to curb sexual assaults

 The initiative will start with four 16-seater buses which will ply a popular east-west route across the city during peak morning and evening hours.

-"There were complaints that women are facing groping and sexual harassment while traveling in crowded buses," Tulsi Prasad Sitaula, a senior transport ministry official, told the Thomson Reuters Foundation.
+"There were complaints that women are facing groping and sexual harassment while travelling in crowded buses," Tulsi Prasad Sitaula, a senior transport ministry official, told the Thomson Reuters Foundation.

 There are no official figures for the number of sexual assaults in Nepal, but police said reports of violence against women - which include rape, domestic violence and molestation - soared to 6,800 for the year up to July 2014 compared to 1,800 for the previous year.
 The rise is attributed to greater awareness of gender crimes.